bkimminich/it-security-lecture/slides/01-00-introduction.md

 * Latest course material is available only on GitHub
 * Content exists as `Markdown` files for use with [Marp](https://yhatt.github.io/marp/)
 * Slides can be [downloaded as PDF](https://github.com/bkimminich/it-security-lecture/tree/master/slides/pdf) from GitHub
-* All slides are published as [OER](http://www.unesco.org/new/en/communication-and-information/access-to-knowledge/open-educational-resources/) under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license
+* All slides are published as [OER](http://www.unesco.org/new/en/communication-and-information/access-to-knowledge/open-educational-resources/) under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license

 _You can help save a :deciduous_tree: by not :printer: all slides for the entire course in advance as content might change during the course!_

 ---

-# Rules
+# :tophat: Rules

 * Physical presence at lectures is mandatory and will be logged
 * Exercises are mandatory (unless explicitly marked as _optional_)